garyfoohw/GA_DSIF_project_1/README.md

 ### Problem Statement

 Entry into college is a highly competitive affair.
 Roughly 50% of each year's cohort sits for at least one of the standardized tests.
-Therefore the business of a private prepatory school for these students can be a lucrative business.
+Therefore the establishment of a private prepatory school for these students can be a lucrative business.

-We wish to explore if there there are geographic concentrations of ACT vs SAT as well as bias in performance in Linguistics vs Formal Sciences so that we can target specific student population and deploy appropriate resources in the right places.
+We wish to explore if there there are geographic concentrations of ACT vs SAT as well as bias in performance in Linguistics vs Formal Sciences so that we can target specific student population and deploy appropriate resources in the right places to capture market demand where it exists.

 ---